 - What We Do

+This Fact Sheet discusses the use of social media in employment.
 Although social media posts seem informal, information posted on social media may potentially be accessed by your current employer, prospective employers, recruitment agencies, co-workers and others.

 Most people assume that the information they post on their social media accounts is private because they are posting them in a personal capacity, or they have their profiles set to ‘private’.

 However – social networking websites implement new privacy policies and settings regularly, usually on an opt-out rather than opt-in basis.
 On some platforms, you have to navigate and click through many privacy settings before you can reach maximum security.

 Even if your social media is set at the maximum privacy setting, so that your photos and updates can only be seen by your friends, you cannot control the behaviour of everyone who sees your page.
 Anyone can take a screenshot of what you share.

 Here are some things to consider during recruitment: